 Many beginner entrepreneurs who start importing from China do not know which Incoterms option to choose when importing goods.
 Is FOB or CIF better for importing?
 Almost all Chinese companies will deliver goods using the shipping method specified in the order.
-This is why it is good to know the differences between Incoterms FOB and Incoterms CIF.
+This is why knowing the differences between Incoterms FOB and Incoterms CIF is good.

 There are many Incoterms.
 Today, we would like to focus on the differences between FOB and CIF 2010 terms using the example of importing from China.